Hiking the Inca Trail to Machu Picchu: Travel Advice and Tour Recommendations

 Learn More About Machu Picchu Before You Go - And then re-read it while you're actually there, walking around the monument.

-You can use this guide to give yourself your own tour at your own pace, navigating using the photographs along with the fold-out archaeological map which is keyed to the chapters.
+Like we did, you can use this guide to give yourself your own tour at your own pace, navigating using the photographs along with the fold-out archaeological map which is keyed to the chapters.

 Most of the Inca Trail hike is on a path "paved" with rocks.